-In England, if a licensed medicine is still being considered by NICE, you might be able to get it through the Cancer Drugs Fund.
+In England, if NICE is still considering a licensed medicine, you might be able to get it through the Cancer Drugs Fund.

 Off label drugs

-The Early Access to Medicines Scheme can be used to give doctors information to support a decision to prescribe a drug off label.
-Off label means that a doctor prescribes a drug for a condition, an age group, or at a dose, that it is not licensed for.
+Doctors can get information from the EAMS to support a decision to prescribe a drug off label.
+Off label means that a doctor prescribes a drug that does not have a license for the:

-The EAMS is run by the Medicines and Healthcare Products Regulatory Agency (MHRA).
-The MHRA is the UK government organisation that makes sure all medicines and equipment used in healthcare work properly and is safe.
+The Medicines and Healthcare Products Regulatory Agency (MHRA) runs the EAMS.
+The MHRA is a UK government organisation.
+It makes sure all medicines and equipment used in healthcare work and are safe.

 To enter the scheme, the research into a new drug needs to look promising.
 The drug will have gone through phase 1 and 2 trials to look at its safety.
 It may also have gone through phase 3 trials.

 The company who makes the drug can apply for a Promising Innovative Medicine (PIM) designation.
 They do it through the MHRA.
 This means that the company gives the MHRA the results of available research on the medicine.

 The PIM aims to give an early signal that the medicine may be a possible choice for the EAMS scheme.
 It might be able to help people who have no other treatment options.